Magnetic Impurity as a Local Probe of the U(1) Quantum Spin Liquid with Spinon Fermi Surface: The Magnetic Impurity Weakly Coupled to the QSL

 with the effective broadening function defined as $\Gamma_{\textrm{eff}}=\frac{\pi w^2}{2\Lambda_f}$.
 The detailed derivation about the two algebra equations are present in Appendix \ref{App-B}.
-The electronic coupling $V_{\bm{R}}$ thereby determines the mean field couplings $w$ and $u$ in the spin-1/2 auxiliary fermion spinon channel and the charged boson chargon channel respectively.
+The electronic coupling $V_{\bm{R}}$ thereby determines the mean field couplings $w$ and $u$ in the SAF spinon channel and the CB chargon channel respectively.

-In the coupling channel of the spin-1/2 auxiliary fermion and spinon, now the finite mean field coupling $w$ allows auxiliary fermion at the impurity to have spin exchange with the itinerant spinons in the $U\left(1\right)$ QSL, as is shown in Fig. \ref{figure2} (a).
+In the coupling channel of the SAF and spinon, now the finite mean field coupling $w$ allows auxiliary fermion at the impurity to have spin exchange with the itinerant spinons in the $U\left(1\right)$ QSL, as is shown in Fig. \ref{figure2} (a).
 Near the impurity, itinerant spinons at the Fermi level get spin flip scattered by the local magnetic moment, and the local spin at the impurity is also coherently switched in the scattering process.
 This magnetic scattering yields resonance at the impurity.
-In the presence of finite coupling to the itinerant spinons, the Matsubara Green's function for the spin-1/2 auxiliary fermion at the impurity is modified to be $G_{a, \sigma}\left(i\omega_n\right)=\frac{1}{i\omega_n-i\Gamma_{\textrm{eff}}}$, so the spin-1/2 auxiliary fermion spectral function $\rho_{a, \sigma}\left(\omega\right)=\frac{1}{\pi}\frac{\Gamma_{\textrm{eff}}}{\omega^2+\Gamma^2_{\textrm{eff}}}$ always shows a resonance at the Fermi energy.
+In the presence of finite coupling to the itinerant spinons, the Matsubara Green's function for the SAF at the impurity is modified to be $G_{a, \sigma}\left(i\omega_n\right)=\frac{1}{i\omega_n-i\Gamma_{\textrm{eff}}}$, so the SAF spectral function $\rho_{a, \sigma}\left(\omega\right)=\frac{1}{\pi}\frac{\Gamma_{\textrm{eff}}}{\omega^2+\Gamma^2_{\textrm{eff}}}$ always shows a resonance at the Fermi energy.
 This is the Kondo like resonance in the spinon channel.
 The width of the resonance is solved to be $\Gamma_{\textrm{eff}}=\Lambda_f\exp\left(-\frac{U\Lambda_f}{4V^2_{\bm{R}}}\right)$, which denotes the Kondo temperature energy scale $k_{\textrm{b}}T_{\textrm{K}}$ same as that in a metallic host~\cite{Hewson}.
-Below the Kondo temperature $T_{\textrm{K}}$, the nearby spinons of opposite spin are strongly correlated with the local spin-1/2 auxiliary fermion at the impurity, forming the Kondo cloud of size $\xi_{\textrm{K}}$~\cite{Affleck} to screen the local magnetic moment, as is shown in Fig. \ref{figure2} (d) inset.
+Below the Kondo temperature $T_{\textrm{K}}$, the nearby spinons of opposite spin are strongly correlated with the local SAF at the impurity, forming the Kondo cloud of size $\xi_{\textrm{K}}$~\cite{Affleck} to screen the local magnetic moment, as is shown in Fig. \ref{figure2} (d) inset.
 For a magnetic impuity based on a $U\left(1\right)$ QSL with SFS, the spinon Kondo resonance and the spinon Kondo screening cloud are in analogy to the conventional Kondo effect of a magnetic impurity in a metal, as in both cases the spin exchange enables the spin fluctuations at the impurity.